lizfaria/Portfolio-2020/src/markdown-pages/collection/portfolio.md

       feedback.
     title: Juno Accessible Bathroom Locator App
 ---
 I've developed and contributed to sites and apps for major education, tech, business, and arts organizations including: The Textile Museum of Canada, Ryerson Entrepenur Opportunity Network, Ryerson Image Arts Centers, Staples, New Harvest, Center for Effective Practice, Invatron, Gallery 44, Factor, Downtown Yonge BIA, and Tennis Design.
-Some of these sites are featured below in chronologoical order.
+Some of these sites are featured below in chronological order, alongside projects I collaborated on at Bridge and Juno.